 Published on urban.com.au

-“We’re really urbanising the concept of the backyard and integrating that in to an urban housing scheme that sits in a suburban context and therefore I think we’re going to end up with a unique project and a unique product,” Turner design director, Nick Turner, said.
+“We’re really urbanising the concept of the backyard and integrating that into an urban housing scheme that sits in a suburban context and, therefore, I think we’re going to end up with a unique project and a unique product,” Turner Studio design director Nick Turner said.

 10am - 4pm